 F. Contractual and Consultant Services

 Include costs for consultants related to the project’s operations, except training or evaluation consultants, who will be listed in Sections G. and H., below.
+There is not a maximum daily rate.

 G. 1.
 Staff Training

 Include the costs associated with training staff on project requirements and training to enhance the skills staff need for effective project implementation, i.e., project or financial management, team building, etc. If using a consultant(s) for training, indicate the estimated daily rate.
+There is not a maximum daily rate.

 G. 2.
 Member Training

 Include the costs associated with member training to support them in carrying out their service activities.
 You may also use this section to request funds to support training in Life after AmeriCorps.
 If using a consultant(s) for training, indicate the estimated daily rate.
+There is not a maximum daily rate.

 H. Evaluation